 Smile Line: The smile line is an imaginary line that follows the edges of your upper teeth from side to side, which ideally should be the same as the curve of your lower lip when you smile.
 This standard point of reference for smile makeovers may be used to help determine how long your new teeth should be.

 Tooth Proportions: We will examine your teeth to determine if they are in correct proportion with each other.
 Most people recognize a pleasing smile as one in which the two central front teeth are dominant and have a width-to-length ratio of 4-to-5.
 This proportion guides the length and width of other teeth in the esthetic zone so that the smile line appears balanced.

 Tooth Texture and Characterization: As an artistic dentist we can characterize your crowns or veneers to create a more feminine or a more masculine appearance, in addition to matching the look and feel of natural teeth or those you’ve seen in photographs.

 Cosmetic dentistry procedures require regular oral hygiene care and may require maintenance over time.
 For example, teeth whitening must be repeated on occasion in order to maintain brightness.
 Porcelain veneers may chip or break off and need replacement.
 Permanent composite bonding may stain and require enhancement or replacement.
 Dental crowns typically require replacement after 10 to 15 years.

 Your ceramist, lab technician and the materials chosen will also impact the longevity of your smile makeover.
-We will go over this when discussing the various procedures.
+Our dentist will go over this when discussing the various procedures.
 To achieve the best results, take special care in selecting your options, keeping longevity in mind.